linode/apl-api/README.md

 #  Overview

-The otomi-stack-api is REST API implementation for otomi-stack.
+This application:
-The API allows to manipulate teams and their configurations.
+- provides REST API to manipulate values for teams and their services.
+- connects to git repo with `otomi-stack` code in order to load/update values from/in repository.

 # OpenApi specification
 The API is defined in `openapi.yaml`.
-This file is used to generate validation schemas and bind with API server endpoints (see: `api-routes` directory).
+This file is used to generate validation schemas and to bind with API server endpoints (see: `api-routes` directory).

 In order to inspect the api file it is recommended to either: